Email notifications in PIM

 Weekly Privileged Identity Management digest email for Azure AD roles

 A weekly Privileged Identity Management summary email for Azure AD roles is sent to Privileged Role Administrators, Security Administrators, and Global Administrators that have enabled Privileged Identity Management.
 This weekly email provides a snapshot of Privileged Identity Management activities for the week as well as privileged role assignments.
-It is only available for tenants on the public cloud.
+It is only available for Azure AD organizations on the public cloud.
 Here's an example email:

 The email includes four tiles: